khakhalin/notes/00_queue_to_do.md

 * that way to create ranking from asymmetric preferences via graphs [[ranking]]
 * Laplacian operator (create a new page for basic vector calc) [1h youtube](https://www.youtube.com/watch?v=oEq9ROl9Umk), [wiki](https://en.wikipedia.org/wiki/Laplace_operator)
 * dual bases: why is this term a thing?
 How does it help?
 Describe here: [[linalg]]
 * How come stochastic gradient descent provides regularization?
-Why adding bagging to GBM, for example, can be considered a case of regularization? [[05_Ensembles]].
+Why adding bagging to GBM, for example, can be considered a case of regularization? [[ensembles]].
-* Do we have 2 different descriptions from Gram-Smidt: in [[la_01]] and in [[02_Regression]]?
+* Do we have 2 different descriptions from Gram-Smidt: in [[la_01]] and in [[regression]]?
 Can we isolate and combine?
 * Figure out that connection between ridge regression and and PCA that I've started in the ridge regression chapter!
-Seems important and reasonably doable, no? [[02_Regression]].
+Seems important and reasonably doable, no? [[regression]].
 * finish SVM
 * self-organizing (Kohonen) maps
 * apply svm, boosting